rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-09.md

 across the codebase.
 Across all such `format!`-like invocations, parameters etc. And taking care to not interpolate field accesses or function calls (which are currently not allowed in the "format strings").

+Tathagata Roy ran the workshop for us.
+We tested Coccinelle out on some pre-existing examples, including the one above.
+The evening after, I ran it on all my repos.
+I'm really excited about this.

 **Clippy**

 There was a really good status update on Clippy work specifically for Rust for Linux by Alejandra González.
 I had no idea that was happening, but it makes perfect sense.
 Clippy can highlight code that's not desirable even if it's allowed by the Rust compiler.